 Conjunctivitis - the word conjures images of red, watery eyes during school days and many associated myths like you can get conjunctivitis if you stare at someone who has a pink eye.
 Arm yourself with the right information so that you can take appropriate steps for yourself, and your kids, if you get conjunctivitis.

-Also called 'Pink Eye', it is an inflammation of the 'Conjunctiva', a thin tissue that covers your eyeball and the inside of the eyelid.
+Also called 'Pink Eye' or 'Sore Eyes', it is an inflammation of the 'Conjunctiva', a thin tissue that covers your eyeball and the inside of the eyelid.
 The conjunctiva may swell up because of an allergy, irritant or an infection, and its small red blood vessels make it appear pink or reddish.

 Like an allergic reaction, conjunctivitis could be due to reasons like pollen, dust, pollution or even as a reaction to certain kinds of eye drops or contact lenses.
-Conjunctivitis could be caused by increased viral or bacterial activity in your environment (which is especially higher as the seasons change).
+Conjunctivitis could be caused by increased viral or bacterial activity in your environment, a common phenomenon during seasons like the monsoon.
 Both are very contagious and spread through direct or indirect contact with the eye secretions of someone who's infected.

 Conjunctivitis can also be caused as a result of chemical irritants or due to STDs like herpes, chlamydia and gonorrhoea (to name a few).